-Dr. Mengli Xiao is an assistant professor-research in the Department of Biostatistics & Informatics and a faculty member at the Center for Innovative Design & Analysis (CIDA).
+Dr. Mengli Xiao is a research assistant professor in the Department of Biostatistics & Informatics and a faculty member at the Center for Innovative Design & Analysis (CIDA).
 Her methodological research interests include meta-analysis, data integration, data heterogeneity and replicability, and statistical learning.
 She is particularly interested in collaborative research that uses clinical trials and real-world evidence to improve healthcare quality and equity.
-Dr. Xiao received her PhD in Biostatistics from the University of Minnesota-Twin Cities under the supervision of Dr. Haitao Chu.

 Areas of Expertise